How To Calculate Cost of Goods Sold

 Ending inventory costs are usually determined by taking a physical inventory of products, or by estimating.

 Ending inventory costs can be reduced for damaged, worthless, or obsolete inventory.
 For damaged inventory, report the estimated value.
 For worthless inventory, you must provide evidence that it was destroyed.
-For obsolete inventory, you must also show evidence of the decrease in value.
-Consider donating obsolete inventory to a charity.
+For obsolete (out of date) inventory, you must also show evidence of the decrease in value.

 At this point, you have all the information you need to do the COGS calculation.
 You can do it on a spreadsheet, or have your accountant help you.